zharan96prog/Stock-Watchlist-App/README.md

 #### 3. Watchlist

 - Create Redux slice: `watchlist`
-- Wishlist component with “Add to Watchlist” button
+- Watchlist component with “Add to Watchlist” button
 - Persist list in `localStorage` or using **Firebase**

 #### 4. Company Search